ioggstream/test-driven-development-101/markdown/00-testing-intro.md

  the practice of merging all developers' working copies to a shared mainline several times a day.

-To succesfully merge working copies in an efficient way, we need a strategy to continuously test that the changes won't break the product.
+To successfully merge working copies in an efficient way, we need a strategy to continuously test that the changes won't break the product.